Don't Cha: Composition

 "Don't Cha" is an R&B song that lasts four minutes and thirty-two seconds.
 The song was written by Thomas Callaway, Anthony Ray, and Trevor Smith and produced by Callaway.
 According to the sheet music published by Sony/ATV Music Publishing, "Don't Cha" was composed using common time in the key of B♭ minor, and set in a moderate hip hop tempo of 120 beats per minute.
 Naomi West described Busta Rhymes' rap as "garrulous".

 Speaking of their collaboration, Scherzinger said, "He is so much fun.
 He's so humble and he just makes you feel good.
 We are so grateful that [Busta] did it and was a part of it with us.
 We feel blessed."
 The song's lyrics are about "taunting a hapless man with the lyrics, "Don't cha wish your girlfriend was hot like me / Don't cha wish your girlfriend was a freak like me".
 The chorus of the song is based on Sir Mix-a-Lot's song "Swass" (1988).
-Maeve McDermott distinguished "Don't Cha" from other girl group songs like "Wannabe", "Independent Women" and "No Scrubs" which promote female camaraderie.
+Maeve McDermott distinguished "Don't Cha" from other girl group songs like the Spice Girls' "Wannabe", Destiny's Child's "Independent Women Part I" and TLC's "No Scrubs" which promote female camaraderie.
 Marisa Meltzer of The Daily Beast felt that the song's lyrics "put forward the belief that a woman's worth lies solely in her appearance and sexual permissiveness and just furthers the notion that women are in competition with one another over men."